fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 However, if there’s no narrative block to removing an aspect, you can simply do so.
 If you’re **All Tied Up** and then a friend unties you, the aspect goes away.
 If there’s nothing stopping you, there’s no need to roll.

+## Other Kinds of Aspects

+We’ve covered the standard aspect types on **page XX**.
+These additional types are optional, but may add value to your game.
+To some extent these are variants on character aspects (if you expand your notion of what counts as a character) and situation aspects (if you change your notion of how long those last).

+**Organization aspects:** Sometimes you might be dealing with a whole organization that operates under a certain set of principles.
+Consider giving the organization aspects which any member of it can access as if it were their own.

+**Scenario aspects:** Sometimes a particular plot might introduce a new “trope” that shows up time and again in the storyline.
+Consider defining this as an aspect which is available to all characters in the story until that part of the story concludes.

+**Setting aspects:** Like a scenario aspect, the setting of your campaign itself may have recurring themes.
+Unlike a scenario aspect, these aspects don’t go away.

+**Zone aspects:** You can attach situation aspects to a particular place on the map represented by a zone (**page XX**).
+This can add extra dynamism to your group’s interactions with the map.
+A GM can encourage this by making an “up for grabs” free invoke available on a zone aspect at the start of the scene, drawing characters (player and non-player alike) to leverage that aspect as part of their early strategy.

 # Challenges, Conflicts, and Contests

 Many times, you will be able to resolve an action with a single roll of the dice—do you crack the safe, avoid security, or convince the reporter to give you their notes?
 Other times you’ll face extended engagements that take many rolls to resolve.
-These are called **scenes**, which have three types: **challenges**, **contests**, and **conflicts**.
+For those cases, we offer three resolution tools: **challenges**, **contests**, and **conflicts**.
 Each does things a little differently, depending on the goal of the engagement and the opposition involved.

 *   **A challenge is a complicated or dynamic situation.** You’ll be opposed by someone or something, but there isn’t a dominant “other side.”
 This is how you might play out a researcher looking for clues in an ancient tome, the party negotiator distracting the librarian, and the bruiser holding back untold horrors from entering the library all at the same time.
 *   **A contest is a situation where two parties are pursuing mutually exclusive goals, but not actively harming one another.** Contests are perfect for chases, debates, and races of all sorts.
 (And just because the parties are not trying to harm each other doesn’t mean that harm can’t befall them!)